nodejs/nodejs.dev/src/documentation/0008-node-terminate-program/index.md

 Let's start with the most drastic one, and see why you're better off _not_ using it.

-The `process` core module is provides a handy method that allows you to programmatically exit from a Node.js program: `process.exit()`.
+The `process` core module provides a handy method that allows you to programmatically exit from a Node.js program: `process.exit()`.

 When Node.js runs this line, the process is immediately forced to terminate.